Integrations / Cron pattern

 Knobs to tune

 • Sample size guard.
-The shell script bails if fewer than 30 invitations were sent in the window.
-Without it, a slow week can pause your campaign on noise.
+The shell script bails if fewer than 30 invitations have been sent so far.
+Without it, a slow start can pause your campaign on noise.
 Tune the floor based on your daily volume.

 • Threshold.
 10% is a reasonable cold-outbound floor for senior ICPs.
 Tune up for warmer audiences, down for cold lists.

 • Resume.
-Pair this with a separate nightly job that calls manage_outreach(resume) once the rate recovers, so you don't need a human to babysit the pause.
+Pair this with a separate nightly job that POSTs to /api/v1/campaigns/{id}/outreach/resume once the rate recovers, so you don't need a human to babysit the pause.

 Related